GiordanoArman/edrv-test/README.md

  - Our app sends a message at 00:00:00.
  - The network performs poorly, their infrastructure is saturated and their app checks whether we comply with the constraint at 00:00:10 (ten seconds later) and responds at 00:00:11.
  - Our app sends a second message at 00:05:00 (five minutes after our first message was sent).
- - The networks performs better and the infrastructure is freer, so their app checks on our constraint compliance at 00:05:01 (1 second later it was sent).
+ - The networks performs better and their infrastructure is less busy, so their app checks on our constraint compliance at 00:05:01 (1 second later it was sent).
 Their app will detect that only 4 minutes and 51 seconds have passed since our initial message.
 At this point we are banned.

- Knowing for certain that the amount of time between point 1 and 3 is always less or equal to the time between point 1 and 5, if we wait for E to happen before setting the next polling call we are sure to avoid the just mentioned banning situation.
+ Knowing for certain that the amount of time between point 1 and 3 is always less or equal to the time between point 1 and 5, if we wait for point 5 (the app gets the response) to happen before setting the next polling call we are sure to avoid the just mentioned banning situation.